Brown-University-Library/bell/README.md

     - tasks/format_xml_file.py
     - end result: `b__all_data_formatted.xml`
     - status: DONE 2019-08-01, 2019-08-05, 2019-08-06

-- get access to image-directory
-    - check dev `mount` access
-        - notes:
-            - the specific mount directory changes each run, so check that our symlink is correct.
-            - the share path is in a settings comment.
-        - status: DONE 2019-08-01

 - convert raw filemaker-pro xml to json
     - tasks/acc_num_to_data.py